18F/methods/_methods/wireframing.md

 ---
 layout: card
 title: Wireframing
+description: A lightweight schematic visual representation of a product or service interface.
 category: Make
 what: A lightweight schematic visual representation of a product or service interface.
 why: To prioritize information (substance and relationships) over decoration (style) as you begin defining the solution by keeping the design light.
 Wireframing also gives designers a great opportunity to start asking developers early questions about feasibility and structure.